zarf-dev/proposals/0048-schema-update-process/README.md

 below is for the real nitty-gritty.
 -->

-During Zarf's lifetime it will introduce, deprecate, and drop support for ZarfPackageConfig API versions.
-Once a version is deprecated users will still be able to perform all package operations such as create, publish, and deploy, but will receive warnings that they should upgrade.
+During Zarf's lifetime, it will introduce, deprecate, and drop support for ZarfPackageConfig API versions.
+Once a version is deprecated, users will still be able to perform all package operations such as create, publish, and deploy, but will receive warnings that they should upgrade.
 Zarf will drop support for an API version one year after it is deprecated.
 Once an API version is no longer supported, Zarf will error if a user tries to perform any zarf package operations with that API version.

 The zarf.yaml in a built package will include the package definition for every supported API version.
 When printing the package definition to the user, for instance, with the command `zarf package inspect definition` the API version will be the version that the package was created with.
 A new field `.build.apiVersion` will be added to all schemas to track which API version was used at build time.

 A new command `zarf dev convert` will be introduced to allow users to convert from one API version to another.
 The command will default to converting to the latest API version.
-It will create a new file zarf-*apiversion*.yaml with the converted package definition.
-It will accept an optional API version, so a user could run `zarf dev convert v1beta1` and they will receive a file called zarf-v1beta1.yaml.
-Convert will not allow changing from a newer version to an older version so running `zarf dev convert v1alpha1` on a `v1beta1` schema will error.
+It will create a new file `zarf-<apiversion>.yaml` with the converted package definition.
+It will accept an optional API version, so a user could run `zarf dev convert v1beta1` and they will receive a file called `zarf-v1beta1.yaml`.
+Convert will not allow changing from a newer version to an older version, so running `zarf dev convert v1alpha1` on a `v1beta1` schema will error.

 Deprecated fields will not be removed until a future API version.
 Newer API versions will track fields removed from one API version for lossless conversions, but will not allow creation with removed fields.
 For instance, Data Injections will be removed in v1beta1.
 Users will still be able to deploy existing v1alpha1 packages until v1alpha1 support is removed, but they will not be able to create a new v1beta1 package with Data Injections.

 Functions in Zarf will always accept the latest API version.
-This will result in several breaking changes in the SDK, about 30 public functions accept an object from the v1alpha1 package as of late 2025.
-Many SDK users should see only small changes to their workflows since common flows involve loading a package through functions such as `load.PackageDefinition()` or `packager.LoadPackage()` rather than defining specific API versions, see [SDK Breaking changes](#sdk-breaking-changes)
+This will result in several breaking changes in the SDK; about 30 public functions accept an object from the v1alpha1 package as of late 2025.
+Many SDK users should see only small changes to their workflows since common flows involve loading a package through functions such as `load.PackageDefinition()` or `packager.LoadPackage()` rather than defining specific API versions.
+See [SDK Breaking changes](#sdk-breaking-changes) for more details.
 <!-- ^func (\([^)]+\) )?[A-Z][a-zA-Z0-9_]*\([^)]*\bv1alpha1\. with exclude **/internal/**  to figure out the amount of v1alpha1 uses in public functions -->

 ### User Stories (Optional)